Cody Simon

-Cody Simon (born April 1, 2002) is an American professional football linebacker for the Arizona Cardinals of the National Football League (NFL).
+Cody Simon (born April 1, 2002) is an American professional football inside linebacker for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and was selected by the Cardinals in the fourth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Simon attended St. Peter's Preparatory School in Jersey City, New Jersey.
 As a junior, he totaled 89 tackles with 13.5 being for a loss, 4.5 sacks, an interception, and two forced fumbles.
 Coming out of high school, Simon was ranked as the number four player in the state of New Jersey, and as the tenth best outside linebacker in the country.
 Simon committed to play college football at Ohio State University.

 College career

 As a freshman in 2020 Simon primarily played on special teams where he racked up four tackles.
 In 2021, he recorded 54 tackles with 2.5 going for a loss, a sack, and an interception.
 In 2022, Simon totaled 32 tackles with 5.5 going for a loss, two sacks, a pass deflection, and a forced fumble.
 In week 4 of the 2023 season, Simon tallied two tackles, including a huge tackle on fourth down to stop quarterback Sam Hartman from getting a first down, as he helped the Buckeyes beat Notre Dame 17-14.
 In week 8, Simon notched a team-leading eight tackles in a win over Purdue.

 In the 2024 season, Cody Simon served as a graduate student linebacker for the Ohio State Buckeyes, contributing significantly to the team's defense.

 Simon was appointed as a team captain and honored with the "Block O" jersey, a recognition awarded to players exemplifying leadership, toughness, and character.